 Wasteful and unnecessary treatment contributes to escalating healthcare costs.
 Medical resources are not unlimited, and facilities should consider that healthcare can only be available to everyone if expenditures are balanced with restraint and resources are spread out as fairly as possible among the population.

-Healthcare administrators should carefully weigh the costs with expected benefits to allocate the use of resources as fairly as possible.
+Healthcare administrators should carefully weigh the costs with expected benefits to best allocate the use of resources.

 Autonomy means patients have the right to make their own decisions without interference from outside influences.
 Healthcare professionals should protect patient autonomy and treat it as sacred as they do their own.